CirrusMD/CirrusMD-Android-SDK-Example/README.md

 ## License

-CirrusMD-iOS-SDK-Example is available under the MIT license.
+CirrusMD-Android-SDK-Example is available under the MIT license.
 See the LICENSE file for more info.

-CirrusMDSDK is available under the XXXX license.
+CirrusMD SDK is available under the XXXX license.
 See the LICENSE file for more info.